Ph.D. (Art History), Brown University, 1987

 Professor Brush’s undergraduate and graduate teaching focuses on medieval art and architecture and on the histories, theories, and practices of art history and visual culture in the nineteenth and twentieth centuries.
 Her primary research interests are: Romanesque and Gothic art; medieval sculpture; the historiography of cultural-historical thought; histories of museums, archives, and art collecting; and medievalism.

 Professor Brush’s graduate seminar during the academic year 2009-2010, “Mapping Medievalism at the Canadian Frontier,” was awarded special support from the Cohen Explorations Program in the Visual Arts.
 She collaborated with graduate students and with art and historical institutions in southern Ontario, including the University of Toronto Art Centre, the Museum of Ontario Archaeology, and Museum London, to map the rich and multidimensional impact of medievalism on representations of North America’s history and visual culture.
 During the academic year 2010-2011 this exploratory research and curatorial project resulted in an exhibition with multiple venues, a book, a symposium, and a range of public programming.
-Her most recent graduate seminar, “Medieval/Modern: The Middle Ages in Twentieth- and Twenty-First-Century Visual Culture,” resulted in the production of a website highlighting student research (http://medievalmodern.wix.com/seminar).
+A recent graduate seminar, “Medieval/Modern: The Middle Ages in Twentieth- and Twenty-First-Century Visual Culture,” resulted in the production of a website highlighting student research (http://medievalmodern.wix.com/seminar).

 Research Fellowship from the Alexander von Humboldt-Stiftung, Federal Republic of Germany, 2014 (Institut für Kunst- und Bildgeschichte, Humboldt-Universität zu Berlin)